Toyota Aichi, Japan Travel Guide

 A well-stocked personal health kit aids peace of mind.
 Customize it for your needs and the destination.

-Bring specific brands of toiletries if you prefer them, though most common items are readily available in Japan.
+Bring your preferred brands of toiletries if you prefer them, though most common items are easily found in Japan.

-No mandatory vaccinations for entry.
+Vaccinations are not mandatory for entry.
 Ensure routine vaccinations (MMR, DTP, Varicella, Polio, Flu) are up-to-date.
-Consult a healthcare professional well before your trip for long-long-term stays or rural visits regarding Hep A and b, Japanese Encephalitis.
+Consult a healthcare professional well before your trip for long-term stays or rural visits regarding Hepatitis A and b, Japanese Encephalitis.

 Routine vaccinations current.